Success breeds success as LuxPro races past another milestone in Monte-Carlo

 There is a reason that Luxpro had chosen Monaco for a second time as the venue for its business conferences.
 The Principality is not only a melting pot for deal-making it also has a thriving economy in its own right.
 It is a natural magnet for luxury businesses and for Luxpro itself.
 They are perfect targets for the Monaco Economic Board (MEB) in its pursuit to diversify Monaco’s economy in niche areas where it has competitive advantage.
 Bain and Company estimate this 260 billion euro luxury sector is growing at an annual rate of 4% to 320-365 billion by 2025 and Monaco is determined to harvest its share.

-The presence of the Principality’s Minister of Justice at the gathering is an indicator of how much importance Monaco places on cultivating a business-friendly environment.
+The presence of the Principality’s Minister of Justice at the gathering was an indicator of how much importance Monaco places on cultivating a business-friendly environment.
 Monaco is an independent and sovereign state under international law and the Minister explained the government structure which is a hereditary constitutional monarchy, governed by the Constitution established on December 17, 1962 with the Grimaldi family dynasty intact still heading the Principality after 700 years.

 Stable politically in a world awash with populism but progressive economically, Monaco has strong business roots with deep pockets backing sustainability and energy transformation, fighting against pollution and protecting and cleaning up the environment (and particularly the marine environment).